VolodymyrMamaevsky/Metinvest-task/README.md

 and analysis using a REST API provided via FastAPI.
 The system supports asynchronous data processing with Celery and Redis.

-Technology stack: FastAPI, SQLite, Celery, Redis, Pydantic, SQLAlchemy, Docker
+Technology stack: FastAPI, SQLite, Celery, Redis, Pydantic, SQLAlchemy, Docker.

 The following effective optimizations were made when working with the database:
 - Using Bulk Inserts with SQLAlchemy
 - Using Write-Ahead Logging (WAL) for SQLite
 - Indexing for Faster Queries

-More details are provided below in the section: Database Optimization Approaches
+More details are provided below in the section: Database Optimization Approaches.

 ## **Main Features**